anquanscan/sec-tools/README.md

 [RoguePortal](https://github.com/vincenzogianfelice/RoguePortal): A Phishing WIFI Rogue Captive Portal! :smiling_imp:
 [foal](https://github.com/FoalTS/foal): Full-featured Node.js framework, with no complexity. 🚀 Simple and easy to use, TypeScript-based and well-documented.
 [outis](https://github.com/SySS-Research/outis): outis is a custom Remote Administration Tool (RAT) or something like that.
 It was build to support various transport methods (like DNS) and platforms (like Powershell).
 [keycloak-security-example](https://github.com/wkrzywiec/keycloak-security-example): Sandbox project to play around with keyclaok and integrating it with Spring Boot and Angular apps (using OAuth 2.0 protocol)
+[owasp-mastg](https://github.com/OWASP/owasp-mastg): The Mobile Application Security Testing Guide (MASTG) is a comprehensive manual for mobile app security testing and reverse engineering.
+It describes the technical processes for verifying the controls listed in the OWASP Mobile Application Security Verification Standard (MASVS).